valnmv/vbackup/README.md

 * Use STL
 * Create archive of volume, e.g. C:
 * Include all files
-* Provide restore command
+* Provide archive and restore commands
+* Multi-thread
 * Show progress bar
-* Use ZLIB for compression
+* Use ZLIB library for compression

 ### Not needed or to do later / in the future
 * Archve and restore file security attributes